 A total of 1,500 enterprises were contacted for this survey where 525 participated and data was collected by means of a self-completion questionnaire.

-One of the main aims of this survey was to collect data about water use within companies.
-With regards to the type of water that is used for drinking, the highest share of companies uses water dispensers (61.7 per cent), followed by bottled water (32.4 per cent).
-Tap water and domestic reverse osmosis come next with 15.0 per cent and 14.5 per cent respectively

-In kitchens the prevalent type of water used by 64.1 per cent of companies is the municipal mains water followed by the roof tank at 22.8 per cent1.
-The situation changes for bathrooms since the roof tank is used by the highest share of companies amounting to 49.7 per cent, followed closely by municipal mains water at 46.9 per cent.

-With regards to the water that is used in the outdoor area 28.3 per cent of companies use municipal mains water, followed by 18.8 per cent that use water from the roof tank and 5.8 per cent that use water from a well or cistern.

-Companies were also asked about which appliances and systems are installed on their premises by choosing from a predefined list.
-61.5 per cent of companies have water efficient flushing systems installed, followed by water efficient faucets at 47.9 per cent and dishwashers at 27.5 per cent.

-Companies that harvest rainwater on their own premises amount to 8,890 (18.3 per cent), whilst those that do not harvest rainwater amount to 38,883 (80.1 per cent).

 As part of the survey companies were asked to rank applications and activities according to what they believe has the highest water consumption.
 Applications and activities that companies believe to have the highest water consumption include the toilet flushing (chosen by 52.5 per cent of companies), followed by general cleaning (9.3 per cent) and the kitchen sink (9.2 per cent).
 Companies reported the second highest consumption for the kitchen sink (18.2 per cent), followed by the hand-wash basin (13.3 per cent) and the toilet flushing (12.7 per cent).
 With regards the third highest consumption, companies chose the hand-wash basin (11.6 per cent), the kitchen sink (11.5 per cent) and the toilet flushing (9.4 per cent).
 Here it is interesting to note that the Toilet flushing and the Kitchen sink feature across all the three consumption categories, meaning that the highest share of companies believe that these are the most water consuming applications.

 Among manufacturing companies (NACE C) there is interest to use highly polished treated municipal wastewater (New Water) in only 46 companies (1.7 per cent of companies in the same NACE category).
 The majority (61.8 per cent) are not interested to use this type of water while a further 36.5 per cent do not know or need more information about this subject.